foxnewsnetwork/foxyam/README.markdown

 11. user account show page
 12. site preferences show page
 13. email preferences show page
-15. Implement a gmail scrapping off of resque requests
 16. favicon.ico
-18. cookiecrumbs links need to be properly linked up
 19. anon_listings and anon_wishlists
 20. fork listing
 21. connect in email and notify people after making new listing
 22. bug reports model, controllers, and whatnot
-23. upgrade to 4.1
 24. work in pagination
 25. permission system stills to be implemeneted across all the other controllers
 26. unauthorized.html.haml page